ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/46_Water and Wastewater Equipment/462300 Grit Removal and Handling Equipment.md

 tags: ['Process', 'Equipment', 'Water', 'Wastewater', 'Grit', 'Removal', 'Handling']
 ---

-1. 46 23 00 Grit Removal and Handling Equipment

 ## General

 1. RELATED DOCUMENTS
 	1. Drawings, General and Special Provisions of the Contract, and Division 01 Specification Sections apply to this Section.
 2. SUMMARY
 	1. The Supplier shall provide all materials, equipment and incidentals required to furnish, transport, and place into operation the Grit Removal, Washing, and Dewatering System.
 The system must be complete and operational with motors, base plates, control equipment and accessories as shown on the Drawings and specified in this Section.
 	2. Furnish three (3) 1.5-cubic-yard-capacity decanter dewatering units.
 	3. The Grit Removal, Washing, and Dewatering System manufacturer shall furnish and have overall system responsibility for coordination of all major components of the system.
 Overall system responsibility shall include start-up, training, calibration, and overall successful operation of the equipment.
 The Grit Removal, Washing, and Dewatering System shall be supplied by a single supplier to ensure coordination and compatibility of equipment.
 	4. Related Sections include the following:
 		1. Section 409100 – Instrumentation
 		2. Section 409423 – Supervisory Control System
 		3. Section 409443 – Programmable Logic Controllers
 		4. Section 409513 – Control Panels
 3. SYSTEM DESCRIPTION
 	1. The Grit Removal, Washing, and Dewatering System shall include two (2) Headcell Grit Concentrator units, two (2) Slurrycup Grit Washing / Classification units, two (2) Grit Snail Grit Dewatering Escalator units, one (1) PLC control panel, and two (2) local control panels (one for each grit removal equipment train) and one (1) local control panel for the grit pumps.
 	2. Each Headcell unit shall be placed in a concrete tank.
 A Contractor-supplied grit pump shall remove and discharge the settled grit from the Headcell to the Grit Separation / Classification unit.
 The Grit Separation/Classification unit shall be placed above a Grit Dewatering Escalator unit to allow the settled grit from the Grit Separation / Classification unit to empty into the hopper of the Grit Dewatering Escalator unit where it shall continue to dewater the grit before the grit is expelled into a dumpster.
 	3. All components of the Grit Removal, Washing, and Dewatering System shall be provided by one manufacturer.
 4. QUALITY ASSURANCE
 	1. The equipment shall be supplied by a firm regularly engaged in the manufacturer of the equipment item, whose products have been used satisfactorily in similar services for a minimum period of five (5) years.
 	2. The Contractor may furnish and install equipment of a manufacturer whose products have not been in similar services at 10 installations for five years, provided the equipment manufacturer submits a bond, or deposits a sum equal to the installed price of the equipment, for a period of five (5) years.
 5. SUBMITTALS
 	1. Submit the following in accordance with the Provisions of the Contract and Division 01 Specification Sections:
 		1. A copy of this specification section, with addendum updates included, and all referenced and applicable sections, with addendum updates included, with each paragraph check- marked to indicate specification compliance or marked to indicate requested deviations from specification requirements.
 If deviations from the specifications are indicated and, therefore requested by the Contractor the submittal shall be accompanied by a detailed, written justification for each deviation.
 Failure to include a copy of the marked-up specification sections, along with justification for any requested deviations to the specification requirements, with the submittal shall be cause for rejection of the entire submittal with no further consideration.
 		2. Catalog bulletins describing construction.
 Mark out inapplicable options.
 		3. Dimensional sketches of all units.
 		4. Weight of each unit mounted on base and weights of all components.
 		5. Performance data as specified below.
 		6. Motor data as specified in this section.
 		7. Operation and Maintenance Data: Submit complete instruction for operation and maintenance of Grit Removal, Washing, and Dewatering System components.
 Include the following data:
 		1. Alignment, adjustment, and repair instructions.
 		2. Manufacturer’s installation instructions.
 		3. Assembly diagrams.
 		4. Guide to troubleshooting.
 		5. Lubrication instructions.
 		6. Recommended spare parts lists and predicted life of parts subject to wear.
 		8. Manufacturer’s Product Warranties
 	2. OPERATION AND MAINTENANCE MANUALS
 		1. Operation and Maintenance Manuals shall be as described in Section 017700 – Closeout Procedures.
 If preprinted manuals and booklets are included, “X-out” the information that
 	1. does not pertain to the equipment or system supplied; i.e. the information in the manual shall be specific to the equipment model or system supplied for the project.

 		1. Operation and Maintenance Manuals shall be submitted prior to making application for payment exceeding 75 percent of the Contract Price.
 	1. Within eight weeks of receipt of order, submit for coordination with the Systems Integrator and for approval:
 		1. A written controls narrative
 		2. A tabular listing of the PLC inputs, outputs, and alarms with their associated software tags.
 Input, output, and alarm software tags must meet the Software Tagging Conventions requirements set forth in Section 409423 - Supervisory Control System.
 		3. A tabular listing of the Operator Adjustable Set Points with their associated software tags
 	2. When the equipment is shipped, submit final hard (paper) and electronic (CD) copies of:
 		1. The PLC application program (electronic copy (CD) only)
 		2. Printouts of the detailed ladder logic with the data tables and cross references (paper print out only)
 		3. The approved written controls narrative
 		4. A tabular listing of all variable set points and their factory settings including VFD parameters where applicable
 		5. A tabular listing of the PLC input, output, and alarm software tags
 		6. Final panel layout drawings
 		7. Final panel wiring diagrams
 		8. I/O wiring drawings for all devices that are monitored or controlled by the Grit Removal Equipment manufacturer’s PLC as listed in the Instrumentation and Controls paragraph of this specification.
 These drawings shall include the field wiring from the terminal block (showing terminal numbers) to the field device (showing the device tag number).
 1. WARRANTY
 	1. Special Warranty: The manufacturer shall warrant that the work described here shall be free from defects in workmanship and material for a period of one (1) year from the date of acceptance.
 Any faulty workmanship or defective material furnished that is found within the warranty period shall be corrected without cost to the Owner.
 2. EXTRA MATERIALS
 	1. Furnish extra parts that match items installed and that are packaged with protective covering for storage and identified with labels describing contents.
 The following spare parts shall be provided:
 		1. Two baffles for the slurry cup units.
 		2. Two sets of tailroll bearings and gaskets, scraper blades, internal scrapers, and clarifier baffles for the grit snail units.

-   1. Product
+## Product

-	1. MANUFACTURERS
+3. MANUFACTURERS
-		1. Subject to compliance with requirements, manufacturers offering products that may be incorporated into the Work include the following:
+	2. Subject to compliance with requirements, manufacturers offering products that may be incorporated into the Work include the following:
 		1. Eutek System by Hydro International, Inc.
 		2. Approved equal.
-	2. EQUIPMENT PERFORMANCE
+4. EQUIPMENT PERFORMANCE

-## General
+	1. General:
 			1. The Grit Removal, Washing, and Dewatering System shall be designed to remove, classify, wash, and dewater grit from screened raw wastewater.
 			2. The Grit Removal, Washing, and Dewatering System shall be designed to handle:
-			1. Ultimate Peak Flow of 45.0 mgd.
+			3. Ultimate Peak Flow of 45.0 mgd.
-			2. Design Peak Flow of 40.0 mgd.
+			4. Design Peak Flow of 40.0 mgd.
-			3. Average Flow of 16.0 mgd.
+			5. Average Flow of 16.0 mgd.
-		2. Grit Concentrator
+		3. Grit Concentrator
 			1. Each Headcell Grit Concentrator unit shall be designed to operate under the following conditions:
-			1. At Peak Flow of 22.5 mgd (32,400 gpm) with a headloss of not more than 12 inches, each unit shall remove minimum 95% of all grit equal to and larger than 100 micron (specific gravity 2.6) in size.
+			2. At Peak Flow of 22.5 mgd (32,400 gpm) with a headloss of not more than 12 inches, each unit shall remove minimum 95% of all grit equal to and larger than 100 micron (specific gravity 2.6) in size.
-		3. Grit Washing / Classification Unit
+		4. Grit Washing / Classification Unit
 			1. The Grit Separation / Classification unit shall be designed at a flow of 0.43 mgd (300 gpm) with a headloss of approximately 15.0 feet and handle a range of flow from 280 gpm to 450 gpm with an inlet solids concentration of 0.5% TSS.
 			2. At steady state design flow conditions, the unit shall remove minimum 95% of all grit equal to and larger than 50 micron (specific gravity 2.6) in size from the design flow rate of 0.43 mgd (300 gpm) of 0.5% TSS Headcell Settleable Solids Concentrator unit slurry underflow.
-		4. Grit Dewatering Escalator Unit
+		5. Grit Dewatering Escalator Unit
 			1. The Grit Dewatering Escalator unit shall have a capacity of 2.0 yd3/hr of dewatered grit.
 			2. The Grit Dewatering Escalator unit clarifier design shall be based on a settling rate of
-2. gpm/ft2.
+5. gpm/ft2.
 			1. The dewatered grit from the Grit Removal, Washing, and Dewatering system shall, on a weighted average, contain no more than 20% (wt) unattached organic solids and a minimum 60% solids concentration.
 			2. The Grit Dewatering unit shall be characterized by the ability to capture and dewater all grit removed by the Grit Separation / Classification unit.
 Grit screw classifiers, grasshoppers, reciprocating rakes and similar type of units shall not be considered because of their inability to capture and dewater all grit removed by the Grit Separation / Classification unit.
-	1. GRIT CONCENTRATORS
+	3. GRIT CONCENTRATORS
 		1. Two (2) Grit Concentrator units shall be supplied.
 		2. Each Settleable Solids Concentrator shall be characterized by a controlled boundary layer flow to enhance settleable solids concentration and removal.
 Defining characteristics of the boundary layer concentrator units are as follows:
 			1. Boundary layer flow increasing solids flow toward the center of the units.